Become a PMF

 - Eligible for and pursuing U.S. citizenship or appointed by a Federal agency permitted by that agency's appropriation act or agency-specific statutes to hire and pay non-citizens.

-If a non-U.S. citizen is appointed as a PMF by a Federal agency and does not possess full U.S. citizenship by the conclusion of the two-year PMF fellowship, by Executive order, the non-U.S. citizen Fellow cannot be converted to permanent career or career-conditional employment.
+If a non-U.S. citizen Finalist is appointed as a PMF by a Federal agency and does not possess full U.S. citizenship by the conclusion of the two-year PMF fellowship, by Executive order, the non-U.S. citizen Fellow cannot be converted to permanent career or career-conditional employment, including conversion to a term appointment.
 The employing agency is under no obligation to retain a Fellow who is not eligible for conversion upon completion of the PMF fellowship.
 The appointment will expire and the PMF will be separated from Government service.
 The PMF Program Office cannot extend a PMF's fellowship to meet citizenship requirements for conversion.

-All applicants will be asked to provide the last 4-digits of their Social Security Number when applying.
+All applicants will be asked to provide the last 4-digits of their Social Security Number when applying to the PMF Program's annual application for selection of Finalists.
 Non-U.S. citizen applicants who meet the eligibility requirements and wish to apply to the PMF Program must contact the PMF Program Office to request an alternative 4-digit number to use for the Social Security Number field during the application process; if not already in possession of a Social Security Number.
 This number will serve throughout the process as a unique identifier.
 NOTE: This is only applicable during the application cycle.

 When contacting the PMF Program Office to make a request, please send an email to firstname.lastname@example.org with the following information: